GSA/digitalgov.gov/content/resources/required-web-content-and-links.md

    2. Agency Privacy Policies must continue to address the following, modified, requirements:

-      1. Nature, purpose, use and sharing of information collected .
-Agencies should follow existing policies (issued in [OMB Memorandum 99-18](https://obamawhitehouse.archives.gov/omb/memoranda_m99-18/)) concerning notice of the nature, purpose, use and sharing of information collected via the Internet, as modified below:
+      1. Nature, purpose, use and sharing of information collected.
+Agencies should follow existing policies (issued in [OMB Memorandum 99-18](https://www.whitehouse.gov/wp-content/uploads/2017/11/1999-M-99-18-Privacy-Policies-on-Federal-Web-Sites.pdf)) concerning notice of the nature, purpose, use and sharing of information collected via the Internet, as modified below:

          1. _Privacy Act information_.
 When agencies collect information subject to the Privacy Act, agencies are directed to explain what portion of the information is maintained and retrieved by name or personal identifier in a Privacy Act system of records and provide a Privacy Act Statement either: